Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Drain the water systems by turning on your taps

-• If water is seeping through ceilings and it is safe to do so, try to collect it in a suitable receptacle
+• If water is coming through the ceiling and it is safe to do so, try to collect it in a suitable container

-• Again only if it is safe to do so, if a ceiling is bulging you can consider piercing it to release the water and prevent the ceiling collapsing.
+• Again, only if it is safe to do so, you can consider piercing a bulging ceiling to release the water and prevent the ceiling from collapsing.

 • Never touch wet wiring or electrical items.